-In the normal course of its business, the Company enters into various agreements which call for the potential future payment of royalties or "profit" participations associated with its individual properties.
-These profit participations can be for the use of third party intellectual property, such as the case with Stan Lee and the Mighty 7 and Llama Llama among others, in which the Company is obligated to share net profits with the underlying rights holders on a certain basis as defined in the respective agreements.

-In addition, in the normal course of its business, the Company enters into agreements with various service providers such as animation studios, post-production studios, writers, directors, musicians or other creative talent.
-Pursuant to these agreements, the Company is obligated to share with these service providers a portion of the net profits of the properties on which they have rendered services, as defined in each respective agreement.
+In addition to employment agreements and operating leases, in the normal course of its business, the Company enters into various agreements which call for the potential future payment of royalties or "profit" participations associated with its individual properties.
+These future payments can be for either (i) the use of third party intellectual property, such as the case with Stan Lee and the Mighty 7 and Llama Llama among others, in which the Company is obligated to share net profits with the underlying rights holders on a certain basis as defined in the respective agreements or (ii) services rendered by animation studios, post-production studios, writers, directors, musicians or other creative talent for which the Company is obligated to share with these service providers a portion of the net profits of the properties on which they have rendered services, as defined in each respective agreement.

-Note 17: Related Party Transactions
+Note 14: Related Party Transactions

 On April 21, 2016, the Company entered into a merchandising and licensing agreement with Andy Heyward Animation Art ("AHAA"), whose principal is Andy Heyward, the Company's Chief Executive Officer.
 The Company entered into a customary merchandise license agreement with AHAA for the use of characters and logos related to Warren Buffett's Secret Millionaires Club and Stan Lee's Mighty 7 in connection with certain products to be sold by AHAA.
 The terms and conditions of such license are customary within the industry, and the Company earns an arm-length industry standard royalty on all sales made by AHAA utilizing the licensed content.
-During the second quarter of 2016, the Company earned \$247 in royalties from this agreement.
+During the three months ended June 30, 2017 and 2016, the Company earned \$96 and \$247 in royalties from this agreement, respectively.
+During the six months ended June 30, 2017 and 2016, the Company earned \$96 and \$247 in royalties from this agreement, respectively.

 On July 25, 2016, the Company entered into a consulting agreement with Foothill Entertainment, Inc. ("Foothill"), an entity whose Chairman is Gregory Payne, our corporate secretary.
 The Company has engaged Foothill Entertainment, Inc. for a term of six months to assist in the distribution and commercial exploitation of its audiovisual content as well as for the preparation and attendance on behalf of the Company at the MIPJR and MIPCOM markets in Cannes.
+The agreement continues on a month-to-month basis following the initial term.
 Foothill receives \$12,500 per month for these services.

 On October 1, 2016, Llama Productions LLC entered into an animation production services agreement with Mr. Heyward for services as a producer for which he is to receive \$186,000 through the course of production of the Company's animated series Llama Llama.
-From October 1, 2016 through March 31, 2017, Mr. Heyward has been paid \$72,000.
+From October 1, 2016 through June 30, 2017, Mr. Heyward has been paid \$96,000.

-Note 18: Subsequent Events
+Note 15: Subsequent Events

-Pursuant to FASB ASC 855, Management has evaluated all events and transactions that occurred from March 31, 2017 through the date of issuance of these financial statements.
+Pursuant to FASB ASC 855, Management has evaluated all events and transactions that occurred from June 30, 2017 through the date of issuance of these financial statements.
 During this period, we did not have any significant subsequent events, except as disclosed below: